 प्रजापते॒ न त्वदे॒तान्य॒न्यो विश्वा॑ रू॒पाणि॒ परि॒ ता बभूव । यत्कामास्ते जुहु॒मस्तन्नो अस्तु । अ॒यम॒मुष्य पि॒तासाव॒स्य पि॒ता । व॒यँ स्याम॒ पतयो रयी॒णाँ स्वाहा । रुद्र॒ यत्ते॒ क्रिवि॒ परं॒ नाम॒ तस्मिन्हु॒तमस्यमे॒ष्टमसि॒ स्वाहा ।। 10.20

-Oh Prajāpati, none other than you to comprehend all that is created and its forms, to fulfill our heart’s desire; I offer my oblations to thee, you are father and thy sire?
+Oh Prajāpati, none other than You to comprehend all that is created and its forms, to fulfill our heart’s desire; I offer my oblations to You, you are father and thy sire?

-Praise to that Rudra, the abode/lord of all riches, most vital supreme of names, I offer my oblations to thee!
+Praise to that Rudra, the abode/lord of all riches, most vital supreme of names, I offer my oblations to You!
 10.20

 शिवो नामासि स्वधितिस्ते पिता नमस्ते अस्तु मा मा हिँसीः । 3.63Sukla Yajur Veda Vājasaneyi Saṃhitā 3.63/10.20